GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Method

 \subsection{Multi-Granularity Feature Extractor}

-As shown in Figure \ref{fig: framework}, we propose an effective dual-branch feature extractor named MGFE to model temporal information of the diverse granularity.
-Its core component is Spatial-Temporal Enhanced Module (STEM) based on B3D \cite{lin2020gait}.
+As shown in \cref{fig: framework}(b), we propose a dual-branch feature extractor MGFE, designed to capture temporal information at varying granularity levels.
+The core of MGFE incorporates the Spatial-Temporal Enhanced Module (STEM) based on B3D~\cite{lin2020gait}.
+To augment the representative capacity of $S_c$, we integrate it with the fine-level feature $S_f$ through UTA.